Couchers-org/couchers/app/backend/templates/host_reference.md

 {{ escape(reference.from_user.name) }} just wrote a reference for you from when you {% if surfed %} surfed with {% else %} hosted {% endif %} them.

+{% if both_written %}
 This is what they wrote:

 "{{ escape(reference.text) }}"

-{% if both_written %}
 Thanks for using Couchers to organize this interaction!
 We hope you had an enjoyable, fulfilling time.
 {% else %}
 Please go and write a reference for them too.
 It's a nice gesture and helps us build a community together!
+When you've both written a reference, they'll both become visible, otherwise {{ escape(reference.from_user.name) }}'s reference will become visible 2 weeks after the end of your interaction.

+Thanks for using Couchers!
 {% endif %}

-Thanks for using Couchers!

 The Couchers.org team